Jaguarlinux/Jaguar-Linux-packages/README.md

     # chmod 4750 dulge-uchroot
     # usermod -a -G <group> <user>

-> NOTE: by default in void you shouldn't do this manually, your user must be a member of the `xbuilder` group.
+> NOTE: by default in Jaguar  you shouldn't do this manually, your user must be a member of the `xbuilder` group.

 To enable it: